T. Jeevan Reddy

+Jeevan Reddy tendered his resignation to Congress party’s primary membership as well as AICC membership citing discontent over defections and neglect of senior members, ending 42-year party association on 25 March 2026.

+Jeevan Reddy Joined Bharat Rashtra Samithi on 20 April 2026 in the presence of party President and Ex Chief Minister K. Chandrashekar Rao at the Praja Ashirvada Sabha held in Jagtial.

 Minister in old Andhra Pradesh

 He was the Roads and Buildings Minister of Andhra Pradesh from 2007 to 2009.
-He is a senior member of the Congress Party.
+He was a senior member of the Congress Party.

 Career

 Jeevan Reddy was elected as an MLA six times consecutively from Jagityal constituency and was defeated by L. Ramana of the Telugu Desam Party in the 2009 elections.

 In 2006 and 2008, he lost the Karimnagar by-election to TRS leader K. Chandrashekhar Rao.
 In the 2019 elections, he was elected as the legislative council (MLC) member for the graduates' constituency, Karimnagar.